 Vanities: I have had my fair share of painting oak vanities.
 I painted one in our old house using a satin enamel paint; and last year, I painted our basement bathroom vanity with leftover latex paint… This time, however, I tried something new and used a chalk paint and wax to get a weathered wood look.
 (You can find the full tutorial for this technique here.)

-This project was definitely the longest because I knew I had to hide the oak grain in order to be successful.
+This project was definitely the longest because I had to hide the oak grain in order to be successful.
 If I didn’t, all the dark wax would get into the grain, which I don’t think would have looked all that great.
 Last week, I wrote out the process of hiding the wood grain (which was a game-changer and totally worth the effort).
 You can find the tutorial here.

 Tub Surround: Honestly, I thought I was going to do the “weathered wood look” on the tub surround as well, but after sanding for 142 hours, I was dreading having to do more… Along comes my husband with the most brilliant idea.
-We took off the panels and wrapped the tub in barn wood we had out in our garage.
+We took off the panels and wrapped the tub with barn wood we had out in our garage.
 I cannot take any credit for this project.
 I literally took my son to his football game with the oak paneling intact, and when I got home, it looked like this…

 Floor: The last thing that needed paint was the floor.
 I knew I was going to grab the same stencil I used in our downstairs bathroom, and go for it.
 If you are interested in the how-to, you can find the tutorial here.